Mitsubishi Debonair: Second generation (S11A/S12A; 1986)

 In July 1986, Mitsubishi changed the appearance of the Debonair, as its previous version was seen as extremely rare and not a sales leader or image maker of Mitsubishi vehicles.
-The second-generation Debonair adopted a front-wheel drive layout, a cost-effective way to increase interior space without investing money on engineering in an executive sedan.
+The second-generation Debonair adopted a front-wheel drive layout, a cost-effective way to increase interior space without investing money on engineering in an executive sedan, shared with the E11 Galant.
 It also came with Mitsubishi's first V6 engines, the 6G71 2.0-liter and the 6G72 3.0-liter under the "Cyclone" moniker, which were shared with the Galant model line later.
 So as to comply with the Japanese government regulations concerning exterior dimensions and engine displacement, vehicles installed with the 2.0-liter engine were installed in a shorter and narrower body–accomplished by fitting smaller bumpers.
 Fitted with the 150 PS 3.0-liter V6 engine, the Debonair would reach 195 km/h, if it wasn't for the mandatory 180 km/h limiter used in Japanese cars.

 The Debonair took full advantage of the front-wheel drive layout to allow for much passenger space.
 The cavernous trunk was also designed so as to ensure that two sets of golf clubs could be carried.
 The Debonair was a reasonable success; sales in its first full year (1987) were 6,230 cars in Japan, compared to a mere 205 of its predecessor in 1985.

 A 150 PS supercharged version of the 2.0-liter engine was added to the lineup in February 1987, using the world's first needle roller rocker arm assembly.
 This generation was badge engineered and was introduced to the Asian luxury car market as the Hyundai Grandeur, giving Hyundai a luxury sedan to shuttle foreign dignitaries during the 1988 Seoul Olympics.
 As Mitsubishi and Chrysler had a business relationship where automotive technology was being shared and used in both Chrysler and Mitsubishi products, this generation Debonair does have some superficial similarities with the Chrysler New Yorker of the same time period.
 The Debonair's platform, however, shares nothing with the Chrysler "E", "Y", or "K" platforms.
 The suspension was upgraded to MacPherson struts for the front suspension, and the rear suspension used a three-link torsion axle.
 The only transmission available was a four-speed automatic unit.

 Unusually for Japan, there was also a full stretch limousine version available briefly, beginning in 1987.
 These were largely handbuilt by Mitsubishi's Aichi dealership chain and were stretched between the doors by 600 mm for a total overall length of 5465 mm.